Alexander-Alvarado/Simple-Calculator/README.md

 The calculator only has support for addition, subtraction, multiplication, and division.

-The calculator currently does not support order of operations, all calculations will be done from left to right.
-This limitation also includes the usage of parentheses.
+The calculator currently does not support the usage of parentheses.

 This is simply a project for fun.